tnewtont/ModCloth_Recommendation_System/README.md

 When online shopping, the products are countless, which can confuse the consumer.
 Thankfully, recommendation systems can help streamline the consumer's shopping experience.
 This project aims to build a recommendation system for products sold from ModCloth, a brand that specializes in vintage-inspired women's apparel, particularly with dresses.

 ## Results
-- A simple metric used to determine how well our k-nearest neighbors (using k = 10 and L2-norm) model performed was checking how many matches it obtained compared to the actual dataset
+- A simple metric used to determine how well our k-nearest neighbors model performed was checking how many matches it obtained compared to the actual dataset
-- Using a stratified 50/50 train-test split on the dataset, we then applied singular value decomposition (SVD) to our utility matrix and tested singular values of 150, 200, 250, 300, 350, 400, 410, and 425
-- 300 singular values yielded the most matches of 36,527
+- Using 300 singular values on the utility matrix yielded the most matches

 ![alt_text](https://i.gyazo.com/311089b21c447695dc7957518c1c2ac2.png)